mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 about in the article, it happened years ago.
 Uh, and it doesn't do the, have them in my current company, which is something that I'm very happy to see.
-But nevertheless, if I were to see a situation in which somebody more senior is kind of attacking a more junior engineer in the cultural view, I would different.
+But nevertheless, if I were to see a situation in which somebody more senior is kind of attacking a more junior engineer in the cultural view, I would act different.
 You reach out to, to that reviewer saying this is not okay.
 This is not something that we do, because think about it.
 Some people are not used to culture.
 This culture is, are very public.
 And it doesn't make people excuse